IIGROUP/TediGAN/README.md

 Official repository for the paper W. Xia, Y. Yang, J.-H. Xue, and B. Wu.
 "Text-Guided Diverse Image Generation and Manipulation".

 Contact: weihaox AT outlook.com

+> **NOTE**: The results reported in the paper are about [[faces](https://github.com/weihaox/Multi-Modal-CelebA-HQ)].
+We are currently experimenting on other datasets.
+The codebase includes stylegan training, stylegan inversion, and visual-linguistic learning.
+The codes will be released when we finish the corresponding training on the new datasets.

 ## TediGAN Framework